Remi Adler, Doctor of Acupuncture and Oriental Medicine practicing in SE Portland

 Hi 👋🏻 I’m Remi (they/them)

-• allergy issues like allergic rhinitis, asthma, Mast Cell Activation syndrome (MCAS), autoimmune diseases (Hashimotos, RA, etc.)
+• immune and allergic conditions: allergic rhinitis, asthma, Mast Cell Activation Syndrome (MCAS), autoimmune diseases such as Hashimoto's and rheumatoid arthritis

-• physical and psychological effects from masking
+• the physical and psychological toll of masking

 • sensory sensitivities